-6.1.2.2 Async Backup
+6.1.2.2 Creating Async Backups

 Asynchronous backups, on the other hand, do not block operations.
 They are fire & forget and do not require acknowledgements; the backup operations are performed at some point in time.

-Async backup is configured using the async-backup-count property.
+To create asynchronous backups, select the number of async backups with the async-backup-count property.
 An example is shown below.